garylawuk/symmetrical-broccoli/README.md

 ## Launch instance

-Just pick a cheap running instance in any region to build the image.
+Just create a cheap instance in any region to build the image, based on Canonical Ubuntu 16.04 LTS.
+I used AMI ```ami-fcc4db98``` in London region.
 Use the symetrical-broccoli ssh key.
 Then ssh in...

 ```
 ssh -lubuntu 54.x.x.x